 Here are some Pro Tips:

-- With every meeting invite received without an agenda, write back immediately and ask for one.
+With every meeting invite received without an agenda, write back immediately and ask for one.

-- If you are the one creating the meeting, don’t create surprise around it.
+If you are the one creating the meeting, don’t create surprise around it.
 Include the problem you’re trying to solve, a meeting structure that should be used regularly, and the objective (final outcome) of the meeting.

-- If you’re not the one creating the meeting and see that it’s probably going to go off the rails, provide them an example of the structure you’d like to see for the meeting including the problem to solve, meeting agenda ideas, and goal.
+If you’re not the one creating the meeting and see that it’s probably going to go off the rails, provide them an example of the structure you’d like to see for the meeting including the problem to solve, meeting agenda ideas, and goal.

-LESSON 2: ASSIGNING ROLESSitting through a meeting without assigned roles tends to feel a bit like a hippy circle: no one is in charge, there’s a whole lot of talking and supporting but very little decisions made, and while it was fun while it lasted… everyone ends up walking away a little hazy and disoriented.
+Sitting through a meeting without assigned roles tends to feel a bit like a hippy circle: no one is in charge, there’s a whole lot of talking and supporting but very little decisions made, and while it was fun while it lasted… everyone ends up walking away a little hazy and disoriented.

 The four most important roles in a meeting are as follows: